CaiCharley/NodeComputing/README.md

 * -s: Flag whether to submit the job.
 Otherwise only updates grid file
 * -r: Flag whether to remove output logs of successfully completed jobs

+## Outer Helper File
+A helper file sourced by the outer R script.
+Contains variables that are specific to the job as well as job specific functions that the outer script can call.
+For example to futher mutate the grid file after the call to grid.expand().
+Saved with name:
+*outer_helper.R

 ## .sh Batch File
 This is the shell file that is submitted to the job scheduler of the given compute cluster (slurm for compute canada).
 The job specifications like RAM, CPU, and runtime can be specified here.
+Saved with name:
+* jobname_projectname.sh

 ## Inner Script
 Each line of the grid file gets passed to a unique instance of the inner script and can run the specific computation required with the given arguments.
+Saved with name:
+* jobname_projectname.R